This post may contain affiliate links. Please read my disclosure policy.

 - Slice the tomatoes in half the long way, and place cut side up on the sheet pan.

-- Scatter the garlic cloves around the pan, along with the first amount of rosemary.
+- Scatter the garlic cloves around the pan, along with the fresh herbs.

-- Drizzle the vegetable with the olive oil, and season with the salt and pepper.
+- Drizzle everything with the olive oil, and season with the salt and pepper.

 - Roast in the oven for about 40 minutes, turn the tomatoes over and roast another 20 minutes.